Women Pastors? Elders? Apostles? Prophets?

 • Fortunately, the resolution of the issue is found elsewhere, in the earlier-mentioned 1 Timothy 2:12.
 The very same apostle Paul who wrote of Junia(s) in Romans 16:7 said to Timothy: Do not allow women to teach or have authority over men.
 Therefore, it is Paul’s teaching in the Bible that resolves the issue of whether Junia/as was a female apostle.
 Paul gives instructions that would make that impossible.

 • And note further Paul’s words in 1 Corinthians 9:5 — “Don’t we have the right to take a believing wife along with us, as do the other apostles?”
-The “other apostles” that Paul knew of were obviously all men, each of whom had “a believing wife”.
+The “other apostles” that Paul referred to were obviously all men, each of whom had “a believing wife”.
 That would make it impossible for Junia/Junias to be a female apostle.

 Argument #11: “Priscilla, the wife of Aquila, seems to have been teaching the Bible to a man.”